 Digital photographic images lie in a high-dimensional space (\mathbb{R}^N , where N is the number of pixels), and simple thought experiments suggest that they are concentrated on or near low-dimensional manifolds.
 For a given photograph, applying any of a variety of local continuous deformations (e.g., translations, rotations, dilations, intensity changes) yields a low-dimensional family of natural-appearing images.
 These deformations follow complex curved trajectories in the space of pixels, and thus lie on a manifold.
 In contrast, images generated with random pixels are almost always feature and content free, and thus not considered to be part of this manifold.
-We can associate with this a prior probability model, p(x), by assuming that images (which lie off the manifold) have low or zero probability.
+We can associate with this a prior probability model, p(x), by assuming that images within the manifold have constant or slowly-varying probability, while unnatural or distorted images (which lie off the manifold) have low or zero probability.